bloomberg/rmqcpp/docs/doxygen.md

 ## RabbitContext

-`rmqa::RabbitContext` provides API for connecting to RabbitMQ virtual hosts (vhosts).
+`rmqa::RabbitContext` provides an API for connecting to RabbitMQ virtual hosts (vhosts).
 The `RabbitContext` object stores:

-- threadpool for callbacks;
+- Threadpool for callbacks;
-- metric publisher;
+- Metric publisher; and
-- error callback.
+- Error callback.

 `RabbitContext` contains default implementations of them as detailed below.
 Users can replace these components with a `rmqa::RabbitContextOptions` object.

-Threadpool is used for asynchronous callbacks back to the user code (received messages, publisher confirms, error callbacks).
+Threadpool is used for asynchronous callbacks to the user code (e.g., received messages, publisher confirms, error callbacks).
 A `bdlmt::ThreadPool` is created by default.

-Metric publisher is used for publishing internal library metrics.
+Metric publisher is used to publish internal library metrics.
 Users can provide their own implementation for publishing these metrics by implementing the `rmqp::MetricPublisher` interface.
-Alternatively, publishing can be effectively disabled by passing an instance of `rmqa::NoOpMetricPublisher`.
+Alternatively, publishing can be disabled by passing an instance of `rmqa::NoOpMetricPublisher`.

 Error callback is called when a connection or channel is closed by the RabbitMQ broker.